AI Trail Analysis

 Best times to hike⌄

-Morning and late afternoon offer cooler temperatures and softer light for photography, especially in spring and fall.
-Summer mid-day can be hot and humid, while winter can bring icy conditions on the rocky terrain.
+Spring and fall offer pleasant temperatures and vibrant foliage, ideal for hiking.
+Mid-day in summer can be hot and humid, while winter can bring icy conditions on the rocky terrain, requiring specialized gear and experience.

 Wildlife & plants⌄